ncatlab/nlab-content/pages/5/4/1/7/7145/content.md

 The term "monad" (*μονάς*) here is traditionally translated as "unit" without mentioning of the original terminology.

 More explicitly, [Kutateladze 2006](#Kutateladze06) ([p.
 2](https://arxiv.org/pdf/math/0608298.pdf#page=2)) suggests to understand this as *conceptual units for the purpose of counting*  -- and thus to read the phrase "is called one" in [Def.
-1](#ElementsVIIDef1) in the sense of counting, as in counting sheep: "one sheep here, another one there" -- which happens *by virtue* of an identification (what today we would call a [[bijection]] with a [[finite set]]): While sheep are different from geometrical points, we still regard them as "indivisible units of sheep" for the purpose of counting them.
+1](#ElementsVIIDef1) in the sense of counting, as in: "one sheep here, another one there" -- which happens *by virtue* of an identification (what today we would call a [[bijection]] with a [[finite set]]): While sheep are not atoms, we still regard them as "indivisible units of sheep" for the purpose of counting them.

-This would explain the distinction between Euclid's notion of monads and that of geometrical points from [Book I](http://aleph0.clarku.edu/~djoyce/elements/bookI/defI1.html) of the *[[Elements]]*:
+This brings out the distinction between Euclid's notion of monads and that of geometrical points from [Book I](http://aleph0.clarku.edu/~djoyce/elements/bookI/defI1.html) of the *[[Elements]]*:

 > **Book I, Definition 1**